StefanoCecere/awesome-opensource-unity/README.md

 ### Video

 - [Vimeo Unity SDK](https://github.com/vimeo/vimeo-unity-sdk) - Easily stream your Vimeo videos into Unity or record and publish out to Vimeo.
+- [VLC for Unity](https://github.com/videolan/vlc-unity) - LibVLC plugin for Unity to integrate multimedia playback inside your Unity apps and games.

 ### Voxel